kyoriku/downtown-barbershop/README.md

 **Note**: This is a demonstration project showcasing modern web development for service-based businesses.
 All business details, contact information, and testimonials are placeholder content.

 ### Deployed Site
-Visit the live website at: [link here]
+Visit the live website at: [https://downtown-barbershop.netlify.app](https://downtown-barbershop.netlify.app)

 ## Features
 - **Auto-rotating Hero Slideshow**: Three slides with smooth fade transitions, manual navigation, and dynamic content